AXN (Asian TV channel)

 AXN is a pan-Asian pay television channel owned by KC Global Media Asia and headquartered in Singapore.
-The channel primarily airs action shows, notably police procedural dramas, with most of its content originating in North America.
-Formally a wholly owned subsidiary of Sony Pictures Entertainment, AXN's operations in the Asia Pacific, Middle East and Africa were sold to KC Global Media in January 2020.
+The channel primarily airs action shows and police procedural dramas, with most of its content originating in North America.
+Formerly a wholly owned subsidiary of Sony Pictures Entertainment, AXN's operations in the Asia Pacific, Middle East, and Africa were sold to KC Global Media Entertainment in January 2020.

 Programming

-AXN typically focuses on broadcasting American and British television programs.
-Its content is sourced from major production studies, including Sony Pictures Television, CBS Studios International, NBC Universal Television and Fremantle.
-Their wide range of partnerships enables AXN to air episodes of television series on the same day they premiere in the United States.
-The channel also acquires recently released, high-profile American films from Sony Pictures, Columbia Pictures and TriStar Pictures.
-AXN occasionally features region specific programming tailored to Southeast Asian audiences.
+AXN primarily broadcasts American and British television programs.
+Its content is sourced from major production studios, including Sony Pictures Television, Paramount Global Content Distribution, NBCUniversal Television, Lionsgate, and Fremantle.
+AXN's wide range of partnerships enables it to air television episodes the same day they premiere in the United States.
+It also acquires recently released, high-profile American films from Sony Pictures (Columbia Pictures and TriStar Pictures) and other Hollywood film studios.
+AXN occasionally features region-specific programming tailored to Southeast Asian audiences and airs special events, including the annual Rose Parade and the ContentAsia Awards.

-Starting in 2025, the channel began incorporating sporting events to its schedule; currently its portfolio of such includes pan-regional broadcast rights to LIV Golf tournaments and selected Taiwan Professional Basketball League games.
+In 2025, the channel briefly incorporated sporting events to its schedule; its portfolio included pan-regional broadcast rights to the 2025 season LIV Golf tournaments and select Taiwan Professional Basketball League games, which are currently only available on AXN's official YouTube channel.

 Anime programmes

-In its early years, during the late 1990s and early 2000s, AXN featured a variety of anime series, many of which were broadcast in their original Japanese with English subtitles.
-The channel also organised annual anime festivals across Southeast Asia, catering to the growing interest in Japanese animation within the region.
+During the late 1990s and early 2000s, AXN featured a variety of anime series, many of which were broadcast in Japanese with English subtitles.
+The channel also organized annual anime festivals across Southeast Asia, catering to the growing interest in Japanese animation within the region at the time.

-In 2004, AXN's anime content was transitioned to its sister channel, Animax Asia, a move that had been in preparation since the late 1990s.
-Despite this, in the Philippines, in the late 2010s, AXN began to reintroduce certain English-dubbed anime programs from Animax Asia during morning and late-afternoon time slots.
-However, this was soon discontinued in August 2016 as AXN shifted its focus back to its core content.
+AXN's anime content was moved to its sister channel, Animax Asia, in 2004; the shift had been planned since the late 1990s.
+Despite this, AXN began to reintroduce English-dubbed anime programs from Animax Asia in the Philippines during morning and late-afternoon time slots in the 2010s.
+It again stopped airing anime in August, 2016 as AXN shifted its focus back to its core content.